Promethees/microalbumin-Flask/README.md

 	- **Split by Blanked** Seperate data points into 2 plots, *Blanked* and *Non-Blanked*, which is set by value of column ['Blanked'] in the browsed csv. [](/images/blank.png)
 	- **Full Display** Enable, Disable graphics of ***Vmax***, ***Linear***, ***Sat*** lines.
 When it is checked and a csv file is being browsed, all data of that file will be shown and **Display Range** value should be disabled.

-## Requirements

-* Python 3.x: Ensure Python 3 is installed on your system.
-* pip: Python package manager to install dependencies.
-* Operating System: Tested on Unix-like systems (Linux, macOS).
-Windows users may need to adjust the shell script (setup_and_run.sh) for cmd or PowerShell compatibility.

-## Setup and Usage
-1. Clone or Download the Project
-* Ensure you have all project files in a directory (e.g., microalbumin-Flask).
-2. Make the Shell Script Executable (Unix-like Systems)
-* `chmod +x setup_and_run.sh`

-3. Run the Setup and Start Script
-* This script will create a virtual environment, install dependencies, and start the Flask app.
-* `./setup_and_run.sh`

-4. If you prefer transparency:
-* Install `flask` and `pandas` by `pip3 install -r requirements_local.txt`.
-Then run `sudo python3 main.py --port <default: 5000>` (or "Run as Administrator" in Windows) to allow the Web app to access local folders.
-Open the Application in browser at address `http://127.0.0.1:<port>`

-5. Access the App

-* Open your browser and navigate to http://127.0.0.1:5000/.
-* If port 5000 is in use, the script will attempt to use port 5001 (http://127.0.0.1:5001/).

-6. Example CSV Files provided in subfolder `/data`

 ## Directory Structure
 ```
 microalbumin-Flask/